tango-controls/tango-kernel-followup/2020/2020-12-10/Minutes.md

 Carlos said that we should avoid using these features, which is not always easy because they are not clearly identified as proprietary features when you use them.

-Andy applied for a free of charge Gold licence on gitlab.com for Tango during the meeting.
+Andy applied for a free of charge Gold licence on gitlab.com for tango-controls during the meeting.
 There should be an answer between 5 to 10 days from now.
 Reynald mentioned that Travis files should be migrated before the end of next week (before the school holidays) if we don't want any interruption in our CI process.

 An option could be to move to github actions (still free for the moment) to buy us some time before an eventual migration to Gitlab (Gitlab.com or self-hosted) in next months.

-Reynald did also a small test this week, migrating cppTango to gitea, which is free SW github-like clone which can be self-hosted too.
+Reynald did also a small test this week, migrating cppTango to gitea, which is a free SW github-like clone which can be self-hosted too.
 The result of the migration can be seen here: https://try.gitea.io/bourtemb/cppTango
 The repository might disappear at any time because it is on a test instance.